checklist/checklist-support/docs/teams/teams.md

 ## Timezone

 When the team is first created, it gets the organization's timezone.
-The team timezone is important for all time related matters (e.g. setting of automations triggers).
+The team timezone is important for all time-related matters (e.g. setting of automations triggers).

-You can always change the timezone of your team by visitng the team's page and scrolling down to the administration section.
+You can always change the timezone of your team by visiting the team's page and scrolling down to the administration section.
 Then, click on the drop down of the timezone selector:

 ![](/assets/images/teams/team-timezone.png)